phpMussel/phpMussel/_docs/readme.en.md

 /vault/fe_assets/_nav_logs_access_only.html | An HTML template for the front-end navigation links, for those with logs access only.
 /vault/fe_assets/_quarantine.html | An HTML template for the front-end quarantine page.
 /vault/fe_assets/_quarantine_row.html | An HTML template for the front-end quarantine page.
+/vault/fe_assets/_siginfo.html | An HTML template for the front-end signature information page.
+/vault/fe_assets/_siginfo_row.html | An HTML template for the front-end signature information page.
 /vault/fe_assets/_statistics.html | An HTML template for the front-end statistics page.
 /vault/fe_assets/_updates.html | An HTML template for the front-end updates page.
 /vault/fe_assets/_updates_row.html | An HTML template for the front-end updates page.